Shuffle/Shuffle-docs/docs/app_creation.md

 * [Debugging apps](#debugging)
 * [FAQ](#faq)

-## App development process
-This page is about how to develop a new Shuffle app.
-Want to know how to decide whether to make something new?
-Checkout the [process document](https://github.com/frikky/shuffle-docs/blob/master/handbook/engineering/app_development.md) and then come back here.

-## Prerequisites
-* App creator: Understanding of HTTP
-* Python app: Base understanding of Python 3.x

 ## Introduction
 Apps are how work is done in Shuffle.
 They receive a piece of data, whether JSON or string, performs some action, then returns data back to the user.
 Apps are mostly community-made, and we aim to support that the best way we can.
 We allow apps to be made as Swagger/OpenAPI specifications using the app creator OR directly with Python.
 Each app contains multiple actions, which again can have multiple parameters.
 More about apps and [how they work here](/docs/apps).